Amid hype over constitution, Egypt's police brace for the worst

 It is a narrative that has had a major impact on the psyche of policemen in Mansoura and other parts of Egypt, encouraging them to harden their positions.

-"We are working against a terrorist organisation that has many friends outside who want to destroy Egypt," said Emara, 52.
+"We are working against a terrorist organization that has many friends outside who want to destroy Egypt," said Emara, 52.
 "People must understand that the crimes of terrorism necessitate a severe response."

 Hardline approaches are likely to invite more violence from Islamist militants, and more death in the police force.